Skip to content

 The tool operates as follows:

-1. It reads the VCF file from standard input
+1. It reads the VCF file (using memory-mapping if -i is specified)

 2. It collects diploid genotypes for each variant, encoding them as: